 As a home school mom I found that I needed a community of people with whom I could share this amazing adventure called home schooling.
-I found that being a part of a co-op was a lifeline for me and my children; it not only helped me with classes, but the support I received from the women there was a blessing.
-We have developed lifelong friendships as a result of our family’s involvement.
+I found that being a part of a co-op was a lifeline for me and my children; it not only helped with academics, but the support I received from the women there was a blessing.
+Our family has developed lifelong friendships as a result of our involvement.

-- have my children take classes from those who had an interest,excitement, and expertise in offered classes
+- having my children take classes from those who had an interest,excitement, and expertise in offered classes

-- some classes are better in a group setting
+- that some classes are better in a group setting

 - opportunities for my children to be exposed to different teachers and teaching styles